 Severn Trent warns of hit from Covid-19

-Water firm Severn Trent has warned the coronavirus crisis was likely to lead to unpaid household water bills over the next year and a decline in sales to businesses.
+Water firm Severn Trent has warned the coronavirus crisis is likely to lead to unpaid household water bills over the next year and a decline in sales to businesses.

 The company, which serves millions of people across the Midlands and Mid Wales, said it has stepped up its support for customers that need extra help with their bills.